techlore/go-incognito/Scripts/Section 6/3_ Minimizing Data Access.md

 Many of us unknowingly give out too much information.
 We see a web form and want to complete it to its full extent; we want services and people to know who we are.
-The problem is we aren’t aware of how others will handle your information, we talked about this in the previous lesson.
+The problem is we aren’t aware of how others will handle your information.
 I worked as a cashier in a retail store, where customers were offered discounts for joining a rewards program--which required personal information.
 In general, the older crowd would say very uninformed things about the way the internet works, like thinking giving out their